zerothi/ncdf/README.md

 To use the library you need to add include statements for the modules as well as linking to the program.

-To link fdict to your program the following can be used in a `Makefile`
+To link ncdf to your program the following can be used in a `Makefile`

     FDICT_PATH  = /path/to/fdict/parent
     FDICT_LIBS  = -L$(FDICT_PATH) -lfdict